 This important prize is awarded in honour of the writer John Llewellyn Rhys, who was killed in action in the Second World War.
 It award was founded by John Llewellyn Rhys's young wife, also a writer, who began the award to honour and celebrate his life.

-The winner of the 2008 John Llewellyn Rhys Prize is The Secret Life of Words by Henry Hitchings (John Murray)
+The winner of the 2008 John Llewellyn Rhys Prize was The Secret Life of Words by Henry Hitchings (John Murray)

 Book Award Tragic Blog Boyz Rule BritLit Highbrow Awards 2008.
 OK?